 How to Increase fuel economy and miles per gallon posts are a dime a dozen these days.
 Some offer radical ideas that turn into heated discussions about science and perpetual motion.
 Then there's the fluff article with very little useful information.
 I'm hoping this page will be neither of those and connect you to other articles I've written on the subject at the bottom.

-With more than half of 2013 behind us we're seeing stable but high gas prices.
-We set some records in the first quarter.
+With 2013 behind us we're seeing stable but high gas prices.
+We set some records in the first quarter last year, but this year seems more stable for now.
 Periodic pull backs and slow increases in the twenty cent range are the new normal.
-Not bad when you consider this time of year prices trend higher.
-Still a few experts predict $5 a gallon or more by the end of 2013.
+Not bad when you think about what can happen.
+Still a few experts predict $5 a gallon or more by the end of 2014.
 All it takes is some turmoil and that could be a reality.

 Never forget what is possible on this roller coaster ride.
 Anyone remember near 5 dollars a gallon in the U.S. in 2008?
 Let’s do something about it with at least getting the maximum MPG our cars allow.
 At the bottom are in-depth articles on this subject.
 I'm sure you've heard some of these topics before.
 The important part is to take action and stick with it.
 Maximizing fuel economy is like going on a diet.
 It's not fun and it only works if you stick to it.